tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   Look at the generated styles in the right Figma panel and get an overview (click on the background of the canvas to see them).
 At the time of writing, they're tucked away in a folder called 'U', which can be hard to spot.

-When You rerun the plugin, these styles get updated.
+When You rerun the plugin, these styles get updated -- as well as the things these styles are applied to.
+You'll see.

 Now You should have an overview of what the generator plugin generates.